-Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR
+Prerequisites: ENGL 70 or ENGL 75 or (ESOL 72 and ESOL 73) or ESOL 100 OR Co-requisite: ENGL 75 or ESOL 100

 Introduces students to the basic theories and practical applications of human communication as it relates to their communication experiences.
 These include interpersonal situations, intercultural experiences, small group interactions, and public communication.
-Students will be given opportunities to develop their effectiveness in the speaking-listening communicative setting as well as develop knowledge of the communication process as a system.
+Students will be given opportunities to develop their effectiveness in the speakinglistening communicative setting as well as develop knowledge of the communication process as a system.